When Meaning Has No Map

 Being and Spirit

-The word spiritual originates from the Latin spiritus: breath, wind, life-force, the animating principle of existence.
-In this existential sense, spirituality is not about belief systems or religious doctrine.
-It is about aliveness and the energy of life itself.
+The word spiritual originates from the Latin root spiritus, a word that means breath, wind, life-force or the animating principle of existence.
+In this existential sense, spirituality is about aliveness and the energy or essence of life itself.

-When men lose contact with their inner lives, what is often lost is this connection to the animating core of existence, the sense of being alive beyond roles, culture, or performance.
+When we lose contact with our inner lives, what is often lost is this connection to the animating core of existence, the sense of being alive beyond roles, culture, or performance.
+It is as if the wind that carries our inner existence has stopped.

 To reconnect with inner life is to reconnect with this animating principle, to align more closely with what is already present but unattended.
 Being and becoming are two movements of the same process: responding creatively to life while learning to be with it as it is.

 Therapy, as I practice it, is not only about symptom reduction or shaping oneself into a socially acceptable form.
-It is an existential practice.
-A space where inner life can be encountered without performance, where freedom and anxiety can be explored rather than avoided, and where meaning can begin to re-emerge through relationship and authentic encounter.
+It is a space where inner life can be encountered without performance, where freedom and anxiety can be explored rather than avoided, and where meaning can begin to re-emerge through relationship and authentic encounter.